 I am a member of the National Organization of Social Security Claimants’ Representatives (NOSSCR), the National Association of Disability Representatives (NADR), the Louisiana State Bar Association, and the St. Charles Parish Bar Association.
 I am also the secretary of the Solo and Small Firms Section of the Louisiana State Bar Association and a notary public.

-I coach baseball, soccer, and basketball.
+Outside of work, I coach baseball, soccer, and basketball.
 I serve on the Board of Directors of the United Way of St. Charles, was formerly the board secretary/treasurer, and am currently the Finance Committee Chairperson.

 I love Louisiana despite its faults and am proud to be a part of New Orleans' recovery.
 I am a Tiger die-hard, a Saints believer, and a Pelicans fan.